-Transplants grown locally in greenhouses or imported from Florida are commonly used.
+Transplants grown locally in greenhouses are commonly used.
 Sow seed 10-12 weeks before field planting.
-About 35,000 plants can be produced from $2\frac{1}{2}$ oz seed.
+About 35,000 plants can be produced from 21⁄2 oz seed.
 Maintain the greenhouse at 70-75°F (21-24°C) until emergence, and after that at 65-70°F (18-21°C) for steady growth.
 Maintain night temperatures above 55°F (13°C) to avoid the production of "seeders".
 Plants for an early crop should be set in the field when there is no more risk of frost or a cold period.
 If plants become too tall or spindly before field setting, they can be clipped back to a height of 5-6 inches.
 Plants can be hardened by withholding water 7-10 days before field planting.
 Never harden celery plants by lowering temperatures.